 Former lawyer Rob Fink and designer James Kindred launched Big Drop as a specialist brewer of beers of 0.5% ABV and less after Rob noticed a gap in the market when he gave up drinking for an extended period.
 They began by cuckoo brewing at now-closed Bermondsey shared brewery UBREW in 2016 but by 2017 had expanded to partnerships with larger producers, appointing former Wild Beer brewer Johnny Clayton as head of production.

-As of 2023, the business is based in Ipswich, Suffolk, though the beer is brewed in London at Fourpure, and the relationship was strengthened in May 2023 through a licensing deal.
+As of 2023, the business is based in Ipswich, Suffolk, though the beer was long brewed in London at Fourpure.
+The relationship was strengthened in May 2023 through a licensing deal which saw Foupure owner In Good Company invest in Big Drop.

 Beers are in can and keg, in a variety of styles from lagers to brown ales and stouts, including changing specials.
 They are exported internationally and also brewed in Australia and the USA for local markets.